Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Nature of Permission Assignment

-For Tables/Queries, the Users cannot make design changes, but they can view the Table Structure or Query Design.
-Users can Add/Edit/Delete Records to Tables.
+For Tables and Queries, Users cannot make design changes, but they can view the Table Structure or Query Design.
+Users can add, edit, or Delete Records in Tables.

 The VBA Routine given below is run for an external Database and sets permissions for the given User-Group Account in the active Workgroup Information File.